lsprangers/implementations-and-systems-design/README.md

     - Getting the operations to all be O(1) is relatively easy, but the next parts of the implementation would be multi-threading
-    - Goes hand in hand with the RAFT repository where we show how to create a strongly consistent RAFT cluster to back a distributed, partitioned, KV Store
+    - Goes hand in hand with the RAFT repository where we show how to create a strongly consistent RAFT cluster to back a distributed, sharded, KV Store